ANSSI-FR/libecc/README.md

 As we have explained, when the platform is not recognized one has to specify the word size.
 We will do it by overloading `WORDSIZE=16`: the Z80 is an 8-bit CPU, so it seems reasonable to fit the word size to 16-bit (8-bit half words).
-The second attempt will go further but will fail at some point:
+The second attempt will go further but will fail at some point when trying to compile the final binaries:
 <pre>
 	$ CC=sdcc AR=sdar RANLIB=sdranlib CFLAGS="-mgbz80 --std-sdcc99 -DWORDSIZE=16" LDFLAGS=" " make
 	...
 	at 1: error 119: don't know what to do with file 'src/tests/ec_self_tests_core.o'. file extension unsupported
 </pre>

-However, one can notice that the static libraries have been compiled, which is a first step!
+However, one can notice that the static libraries and some object files have been compiled, which is a first step!
 Compiling a full binary is a bit technical due to the fact that SDCC does not know how to deal with '.o' object files and '.a' archives.
 However, we can find our way out of this by renaming the 'libsign.a' to 'libsign.lib', and adding missing objects in the library.
 Compiling the `ec_self_tests`